 - bleeding from the wound caused by the trauma, near the location of the trauma, or around the eyes, ears, and nose

-- bruising around the trauma site, under the eyes, or behind the ears
+- bruising around the trauma site, under the eyes in a condition known as raccoon eyes, or behind the ears as in a Battle’s sign

 - severe pain at the trauma site